Inspired by Sir C.V. Raman

 Get reviewed & qualify

-Submissions are evaluated across categories.
-Qualifiers advance to Stage 2 and shortlisted students are invited as national finalists.
+Stage 1 submissions are evaluated across categories.
+Selected Qualifiers advance to Stage 2, where candidates can submit up to two innovations of their choice.
+Shortlisted students are invited as national finalists.

 Present at the finals